aws-samples/cdk-apprunner-ecr/README.md

 * Learn about infrastructure as a code with AWS CDK

 ## Before we start, prerequisites
+***NOTE: If you are at an AWS event, there might be some initial resources already provisioned for you.
+Otherwise, use the CloudFormation template in this repository (`apprunnercfn.json`) and create the required resources in `us-west-2` before you start.***

+There should be a Cloud9 Instance provisioned for you in the account for this lab.
+Follow this [link](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2#) to go to your Cloud9 instance.
+Click the ‘IDE’ button to launch your Cloud9 instance.

 1. Clean up any residual activities to return to a clean state.
 ```
 cd ~/environment/cdk-apprunner-ecr/cdk-apprunner-existing-repo